 11 important applications of artificial intelligence in medical field:

 Accurate diagnosis of diseases demands years of experience.
 Advanced diagnostic tests available are arduous and time consuming – the demand often exceeding the supply.
-Consequently, the healthcare system is under severe stress and life-saving diagnostics get delayed, risking the patient’s lives.
+Global healthcare system is under severe stress due to this.
+Life-saving diagnostics are being delayed risking the patient’s lives.

 How machine learning is helping in diagnosis?

 Machine learning algorithms see the patterns of patient symptoms similarly as physicians do.
 But the difference is they need a huge number of data in hundreds and thousands to identify and categorize the pattern.
 All the data should be fed in the digitized format as machines are unable to read textbooks.